-\\User Note: Parts IV-VII of this Regulation (and all other University Regulations) are Regulations Resource Information - the contents of which are not approved by the Academic Senate or Board of Trustees, and are to be updated from time to time as determined appropriate by the cognizant Policy Officer and the Institutional Policy Committee, as per Policy 1-001 and Rule 1-001.\\
+User Note: Parts IV-VII of this Regulation (and all other University Regulations) are Regulations Resource Information - the contents of which are not approved by the Academic Senate or Board of Trustees, and are to be updated from time to time as determined appropriate by the cognizant Policy Officer and the Institutional Policy Committee, as per Policy 1-001 and Rule 1-001.

-IV. [[Policies]/ [Rules]], Procedures, Guidelines, forms and other related resources Related Resources
+IV. [[Policies]/ [Rules]], Procedures, Guidelines, Forms and other Related Resources

 - A. Policies/Rules.

 - 1. Policy 1-011: Campus Security

-- 2. A. Policy 3-234: Building Access and Surveillance Systems
+- 2. Policy 3-234: Building Access and Surveillance Systems

-- B. Procedures, Guidelines, and Forms.
+- B. Procedures.
+Guidelines. and Forms.

-- C. B. Other Related References Resources.
+- C. Other Related Resources.

-- 1. The Commission on Accreditation of Law Enforcement Agencies, Standard 41.3.8
+- The Commission on Accreditation of Law Enforcement Agencies Standard 41.3.8

 - 2. Campus Safety Supplemental Rules

-- a. •Warrant Service Policy
+- a.
+Warrant Service Policy

-- b. •Records Maintenance and Release Policy
+- b.
+Records Maintenance and Release Policy